Bazik-Store/TrivialDrive/README.md

    infinite_gas_monthly and yearly for infinite_gas_yearly.
 To prevent being charged while testing, set the trial period to 7 days.

 10. Publish your APK to the Alpha channel.
-Wait 2-3 hours for BAZINAMA PLUS to process the APK If you don't wait for BAZINAMA PLUS to process the APK, you might see errors where BAZINAMA PLUS says that "this version of the application is not enabled for in-app billing" or something similar.
+Wait 2-3 hours for Bazik PLUS to process the APK If you don't wait for Bazik PLUS to process the APK, you might see errors where Bazik PLUS says that "this version of the application is not enabled for in-app billing" or something similar.
 Ensure that the In-App products move to the "Active" state within the console before testing.